 He spent a year at Guildford Cathedral as Organ Scholar before moving to Lincoln Cathedral in 2001 as an Assistant Organist.
 From 2005 to 2013 he was Director of Music at Waltham Abbey.
 Tours with the Abbey choir included Guildford, Chichester, Chelmsford and Lincoln Cathedrals and they recorded a CD for the church’s 950th anniversary in 2010.
 He then spent a short period as director of Music at St Mary-le-Tower, Ipswich, where he founded a girls’ section to the choir, before moving to Newark.

 Stephen’s work with large groups of amateur singers is held in high regard.
 Currently Music Director of the famous Leicester Philharmonic Choir (“The Phil”), he has previously worked regularly with Barnet Choral Society and the 140-strong North Herts Guild of Singers.
+He has recently become Musical Director of the Bingham and District Choral Society.

 Stephen also directs Ferdinand’s Consort.
 Founded 2001 they have since sung concerts and services in a variety of venues, including Lincoln and Guildford Cathedrals.
 Although their repertoire at first leant towards Renaissance Spanish and English music they have performed a wide range of items, including a major performance of Messiah in Newark in 2018.
 Their CD output includes The Sacred Music of Thomas Morley, released on the Priory label, and a recording of the work of Thomas Tudway using editions especially prepared by Stephen.
 Future plans include a critical edition of his complete works as well as editions and recordings of Tudway’s contemporary, John Weldon.